—> Updated Sept 9th, 2018

 Note: This parka is NOT waterproof however I really love it because it is very warm and compacts very well in its lil’ bag.

 Puffy pants : For your base map at night or to sleep with when it is very cold.
-I rented the Volant Pants in XS from Feathered Friends and I loved it!
+I got the Volant Pants in XS from Feathered Friends and I loved it!
 You can also go for the Nano Puff Pants from Patagonia in XS as well.
 Discover it here: Patagonia Nano Puff Pants.

 There is also this French gem from Triple Zero: The Antza Trousers.
 Amazing manufacturing and customer service.